KelanuRanganath/kelanuranganath.github.io/docs/quantum.md

 - *Linear Algebra* by Hoffman and Kunze
 - *Introduction to Quantum Mechanics* by David J. Griffiths
 - *Generalized Functions* by Gel'fand and Vilenkin
+- *Quantum Theory: A Hilbert Space Formalism for Probability Theory* by R. E. Collins

 Other sources referenced
 - [Delta Distribution](https://math.stackexchange.com/questions/2569773/existence-of-the-dirac-%CE%B4-function-defined-as-a-distribution)